simplecov-ruby/simplecov/README.md

 name of the currently running test suite is.
 You can do so by specifying SimpleCov.command_name in one test file that is part of your specific suite.

-To customize the suite names on a Rails app (yeah, sorry for being Rails biased, but everyone knows what the structure of those projects is.
+To customize the suite names on a Rails app (yeah, sorry for being Rails-biased, but everyone knows what the structure of those projects is.
 You can apply this accordingly to the RSpecs in your Outlook-WebDAV-Calendar-Sync gem), you could do something like this: